BogHog11/SRB2web/README.md

 ---

 ## Post-Build Notes
+* **Environment Handling**: The scripts now check if `emsdk` or `libs/vcpkg` directories are empty and will automatically attempt to repair/clone them if needed.
-* **Node.js Path**: If Emscripten uses a different Node version, update the path in your build scripts.
+* **Node.js Path**: If Emscripten uses a different Node version than expected, update the path in your build scripts.
 * **Output**: Compiled `srb2.js` and `srb2.wasm` will be in the `build-wasm` directory.